rarrais/ansible-role-ros/README.md

 Example Playbook
 ----------------

-Example to install ROS desktop-full flavor with rosbridge-server on the host system with a custom (existing) username:
+Example to install ROS desktop-full configuration with rosbridge-server on the host system with a custom (existing) username:

    ```yaml
    - hosts: localhost